PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-06 11:46:10
+Last updated: 2024-04-06 11:46:43
-Random Quote: I watched Jane die.
-I was there.
-And I watched her die. - Walter White
+Random Quote: Did you think your dad was the only Mandalorian? - Bo-Katan